 Many ideas have been investigated, but most have been rejected as impractical, too expensive or ecologically unacceptable.
 They include shooting it into space; isolating it in synthetic rock; burying it in ice sheets; dumping it on the world’s most isolated islands; and dropping it to the bottom of the world’s deepest oceanic trenches.

 Vertical boreholes up to 5,000 meters (16,000 feet) deep have also been proposed (see next article), and this option is said by some scientists to be promising.
 But there have been doubts because it is likely to be near impossible to retrieve waste from vertical boreholes.

-Yet so far, no country has managed to build a deep repository for high-level waste.
+So far, no country has built a deep repository for high-level waste.